Suzanne Haik Terrell: Later political career

 In a debate with Landrieu in 2002, the senator lashed out at Terrell and told her the Senate race would be "her last campaign", but it was not.
 In 2003, Terrell ran unsuccessfully for attorney general of Louisiana, losing to the former sheriff of the Orleans parish, Charles C. Foti, Jr., 54 to 46 percent.
 Foti had been backed by the Landrieu family.

 In 2005, President Bush appointed Terrell to a post at the United States Department of Commerce following Hurricane Katrina.
 In her position, Terrell was actively involved in economic development initiatives in the Gulf Region.

 Personal life

-Married since 1976 to Walter Lee Terrell, an ophthalmologist, Terrell has three daughters who were featured in an ad for her 2002 Senate campaign.
+Married since 1976 to Walter Lee Terrell, an ophthalmologist, Terrell has three daughters.

 Her brother, Dr. Barrett George Haik (1951-2016) was the director of the Hamilton Eye Center in Memphis, Tennessee.
 Another brother, Dr. George M. Haik, Jr. (c.
 1949-2021), was an ophthalmology at the George M. Haik Eye Clinic in New Orleans.
 Her surviving brother, Dr. Kenneth Haik (wife Diana), practices medicine in New Orleans.